-Neither needs to be extended to, “The reason I am late … is because my Uber got a flat.”
+These do NOT need to be fused into, “The reason I am late … is because my Uber got a flat.”

 Never double up on phrases when one will do.
 Pick one or the other and commit to it.
 Perhaps try to stop beginning sentences with the verbal tick, “The reason is” and you’ll find it easier to stop the mixed construction altogether.